-Transfer Pricing – Country-by-Country Reporting in UAE
+Transfer Pricing – Country by Country Reporting in UAE

 Transfer Pricing Documentation in the UAE plays a pivotal role in determining a company’s tax liability when filing corporate tax returns.
 This documentation has a direct impact on the taxable income declared, and, if required by the Federal Tax Authority (FTA), it must be submitted as an integral part of the corporate tax return.